qrakhen/periodiq/periodiq/README.md

     modules.exports = MyCustomElement;

 Loading all Elements manually can cause serious mental injury.
-And that's why **periodiq** comes with its own auto-loader that does literally everything for you.
+And that's why **periodiq** comes with its own auto-loader that does literally everything for you:
-It even names your classes in a beatiful manner:

-    const CustomElements = Periodiq.loadElementDir(Path.join(\__dirname + '/my_elements/'));
+    const CustomElements = Periodiq.loadElementDir(Path.join(__dirname + '/my_elements/'));

+All you need to do is group your seperate element folders in one single 'set'-folder.
-You can also provide a pre- and postfix string as the 2nd and 3rd argument.
+You can also provide a pre- and postfix string for the class names as the 2nd and 3rd argument.
 This is especially useful when working with namespaces or mixed Elements with similar names.

-However, you will sometimes get to a Point where those auto-generated names just get _way_ too long (or, when having an unorganized folder structure, _way_ too irritating).
-In this case, you can extend your class prototype by another line to override the auto-loader's naming:

-    MyCustomElement.\__CLASS_NAME_OVERRIDE = 'SuperCustomizedClassName_With_Underscores';

-Beware of extending a class that has an overwritten name!
-If you forget to unset or override that property in a child class, all your inheriting classes will be known as 'SuperCustomizedClassName_With_Underscores'.
+It is recommended (and **important** if you use multiple element sets) that you include a set.json at the root of your element directory.
+See an example in periodiq/elements/set.json:

+    {
+        "title": "periodiq standard elements",
+        "namespace": "pq",
+        "author": "dave@sygade.eu"
+    }

+This file tells the **periodiq** loader what namespace those elements are in and will use it to prepend it as prefix to all Element's CSS classes, for example.
+If you do not use a prefix, or `set.json` at all, the prefix will be `noset` and multiple element sets will get mixed up and messy.

 ### Element Styling